 The housing initiative addresses those circumstances by harnessing the expertise and resources of the UC system to accelerate the creation of affordable student housing at every UC campus.

 Along with facilitating projects that are already in planning and development, the initiative aims to spur new housing construction, and potentially, the acquisition of existing housing stock.

-Beginning Jan.
-22, an internal developer team, led by CFO Brostrom and senior leaders from the offices of the CFO and Chief Investment Officer (CIO), will begin visits to all 10 campuses to better understand their specific housing goals.
-They will also assess existing barriers to development, such as debt capacity or site issues.
-This internal developer team then will:
+From February through May 2016, an internal developer team, led by CFO Brostrom and senior leaders from the offices of the CFO and Chief Investment Officer (CIO), visited all 10 campuses to better understand their specific housing goals.
+They assessed existing barriers to development, such as debt capacity, site and/or community issues.
+The goals of the internal developer team were to:

 - Facilitate the accelerated development of those student housing projects that are already in production or proposed;

 - Assess campus-specific issues affecting additional development and work with campuses to overcome them;

 - Identify and develop new funding options, such as third-party financing, that could help ensure the affordability of new projects; and

 - Ensure that internal policies and processes align with housing initiative goals.

 During the campus visits, UC senior leaders also engaged undergraduate and graduate student leaders to obtain their input and advice on housing issues.

 From May 2016 to July 2017, most campuses presented their detailed housing plans to the Board of Regents to provide critical information about the unique campus environment and local factors impacting housing availability and affordability for students.
 These presentations generally included the number of students housing, rental rates as compared to market rate housing, off-campus housing vacancy rates, housing goals, upcoming projects, delivery models being considered, and 10-year financial plans and modeling.